9 Cool Refrigerator Maintenance Tips

+Your refrigerator is a household appliance that needs maintenance to be energy efficient and save you money.
+Additionally, regular refrigerator maintenance will help extend the life of the appliance.
 However, if your refrigerator is over 15 years old, you may benefit by upgrading to a newer model to take advantage of energy savings by using an Energy-Star certified appliance.

+If upgrading to an Energy-Star certified refrigerator or repairing your refrigerator isn’t the best option right now, don’t worry.
 There are still several ways you can improve the efficiency of your refrigerator or freezer.
 These options are simple and cost-effective, and any homeowner can do them.
-The following is a list of ten options available to you making your refrigerator or freezer more efficient and saving you money.
+The following is a list of ten options available to you, making your refrigerator or freezer more efficient and saving you money.

-Replace the Rubber Seal on the Door
+1. Replace the Rubber Seal on the Refrigerator Door

 The rubber seal on the door of your unit also called a gasket, provides a critical barrier for locking in air and heat.
 This seal is essential for your door to function correctly and if it wears out, your fridge will have to work much harder to maintain the set temperature.
 This component can sometimes be overlooked and must be maintained.